Cheap Learning: Maximising Performance of Language Models for Social Data Science Using Minimal Data: Results

 The IMDB movie sentiment database \citep{maas_learning_2011} has been, as mentioned in the Methods section \ref{ssec:data}, extensively studied in the literature.
 As such, a natural worry arises that the database has been used in the training datasets of GPT-3.5 and GPT-4, thus contaminating the zero-shot testing described above.
 Given that we are unable to check if indeed the database was used to train the GPT models, we collected an analogous validation of movie reviews from another review aggregator, TMDB\footnote{https://www.themoviedb.org/}.
 The included reviews were publicly published from October 2021, past the training date cut-off for the GPT-3.5.
 As in \citet{maas_learning_2011}, we label as positive those reviews with a score higher than 6 out of 10, and we label negative those reviews leaving a score lower than 5, omitting neutral reviews and including no more than 30 reviews from a single movie.
 Our final database comprises 855 reviews, with a distribution of 73.3\% of positive reviews and 26.7\% of negative reviews.
 When performing a zero-shot test on the TMDB dataset, we obtain Macro F1 scores between 0.87 and 0.94 for both GPT-3.5 and GPT-4, using the three prompts as the other tasks.
-GPT-3 has, on the other hand, different performances depending on the prompt, with Macro F1 scores of 0.67, 0.85 and 0.11.
+GPT-3 has, on the other hand, different performances depending on the prompt, with Macro F1 scores of 0.67, 0.85 and 0.11\footnote{he three prompts used are shown in Table \ref{tab:results_tmdb}.
+The first two (and best) results correspond to simple questions without any framing to the LLM.
+On the contrary, the third question giving a poor result (0.11 F1 Macro) corresponds to a prompt with a framing of the problem we are facing.
+This would suggest that, contrary to newer models, GPT-3 does not react well to framing.}.
 The results are in accordance with the results presented in Figure \ref{fig:binary_movie_method_comparison_lc}, thus validating them for our use of the three versions of GPT.
-In other words, we are confident the high performance of GPT in these classification tasks is not solely a result of GPT's training data already including the IMDB dataset.
+In other words, we are confident the high performance of GPT in these classification tasks is not solely a result of GPT's training data already including the IMDB dataset. \\